1deyce/printf/README.md

 - As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)
 - Our main files will include your main header file (main.h): #include main.h

 Group Project done by myself due to unforseen circumstances.

+## Tasks:

 0. Write a function that produces output according to a format.
     Prototype: int _printf(const char *format, ...);